HenrySck075/pxmat-web/README.md

 - You need to set your pixiv instance's cookies to the site for the followimg features to work:
 + everything

+UPDATE: cookies are now prompted if required cookie(s) is not set so use that

-here's how you set your cookies after obtaining it:
+here's how you previously set your cookies after obtaining it:
 ```
 <script setup>
   let cookie = {}